 If poorly implemented, the caching and redirection of web traffic can cause problems with Internet connections, particularly when authentication is involved, as a computer might not realize it is not talking directly to a server.

 A transparent proxy is sometimes not just run on the user side, but also on the servers.
 This often has the purpose of protecting websites against DDoS attacks, or to increase the capacity of the server, for example when serving large files or videos to many users.

-Content Delivery Networks use the caching capability of a transparent proxy to faster serve the contents of a website to users, by storing copies of it across the world.
+Content delivery networks use the caching capability of a transparent proxy to serve website content to users more quickly by storing copies of it across the world.
 When you request a video from a site using such a service, you are likely being served the video from a proxy server near your location, rather than the original server.

 Depending on their configuration, detecting some proxy servers is easy, though others are more hidden and are difficult to spot.

 A good way to check is to attempt a connection to a server that you know does not exist.
 Your browser will commonly throw a recognizable error when the connection fails.
 But if you are behind a proxy this error might be different, or instead you might be redirected to a search page.